On the Risk of Misinformation Pollution with Large Language Models: Human Detection of Generated Misinformation

-\textbf{Retrieval pollution.} Table \ref{retrieve_main} presents the percentages of questions in our two benchmarks that contain synthetic disinformation, known as "poisoned" questions.
+\textbf{Retrieval pollution.} Table \ref{retrieve_main} presents the percentages of questions in our two benchmarks that contain synthetic disinformation, known as ``poisoned'' questions.
 A question is considered poisoned if it includes at least one synthetic passage retrieved in the top-K passages.

-\textbf{Machine-generated misinformation could easily infiltrate information retrieval systems.} Comparing between generation settings, \Imi outperforms \Benign in producing information that is likely to be retrieved, thanks to its 'gold template' to base its misinformation on.
-However, we observed that \Hack degraded QA performance the most, which highlight the security risks of deliberate attack on automated systems. \textbf{Sparse retrievers are particularly brittle to targeted misinformation.} When targeting the sparse retriever BM25, \Hack is able to poison more than 90\% of questions using only 10 context passages, and over 95\% of questions using 100 context passages, indicating the fragility of sparse retrieval under deliberate attacks.
+\textit{Machine-generated misinformation could easily infiltrate information retrieval systems.} Comparing between generation settings, \Imi outperforms \Benign in producing information more likely to be retrieved, thanks to its `gold template' that its misinformation is based on.
+However, we observed that \Hack degraded QA performance the most, which highlights the security risks of a deliberate attack on automated systems. \textit{Sparse retrievers are particularly brittle to targeted misinformation.} When targeting the sparse retriever BM25, \Hack can poison more than 90\% of questions using only 10 context passages, and over 95\% of questions using 100 context passages, indicating the fragility of sparse retrieval under deliberate attacks.